particle-iot/ble-gateway-library/README.md

 Another device might instead allow you to read or write to it.
 In that case, the type for that device would have APIs to allow you to do that within your application.

+## Examples

+* [Tracker Bike Speed and Heart Rate](examples/tracker-bike_speed-heartrate): use a Bicycle Speed sensor and a Heart Rate monitor to track your speed and heart rate as you bike around town.

 ## Library Design

 The BLE specification takes a modular approach to building a device.
 Peripherals are structured like this: